qaz216/torahCodeResearch/README.md

 I have validated this data against the widely referenced 'Michael Dov Weissmandl' (Weissmandl Sequence) by myself.

 I have personally validated that this data represents the exact character for character sequence of the 5 books of the Bible to the best of my knowledge.
 The oldest known version of this document can be dated back to the "Dead Sea Scrolls" of 2000+ years ago.
-Jewish scollorship dates this document at apx: 3,300 years ago at which this document was conveyed to humanity letter-for-letter.
+Jewish scollorship dates this document at apx: 3,300 years ago at which time this letter-for-letter sequence was given to humanity and preserved through jewish Scholorship.

 I was put in touch with someone involved in this research and have obtained the above 5 data sets (Genesis, Exodus, Leviticus, Deuteronomy, Numbers).